scc311/rmi-template-2020/README.md

 # Docker Template for RMI Courseworks 🐳

+> `Coursework 1` Branch (check the branch list for available templates)

 This repo is a good template if you want to run your RMI work using Docker.
-This would mean that you do no need to install Java on computer to build/run your code and the RMI registry.
+This would mean that you do not need to install Java on computer to build/run your code and the RMI registry.

 In here is just the calculator example that can be found on Moodle.